vedant-asati/WeatherFlow/README.md

 - Backed by Redis so it works correctly across multiple fetcher replicas in production

 **Fetcher (`fetcher.ts`)**

 - Shared axios instance with IPv4 forced (`family: 4`) — avoids IPv6 DNS hangs on some network configs
-- `axiosRetry` with full-jitter exponential backoff, up to 5 retries
+- `axiosRetry` with full-jitter exponential backoff, up to 5 retries on 5xx and network errors
-- Respects `Retry-After` header from 429 responses
+- Respects `Retry-After` header from server responses
+- 429 (rate limit) is **not** retried — handled at the worker level by `notifyThrottled()` which triggers a 30s global cooldown
 - `USE_MOCK=true` swaps the real HTTP call for `mockFetchWeather()` — same return type, no quota used

 **Mock Weather (`mock-weather.ts`)**

 - Drop-in replacement for the real API — produces realistic temperatures based on latitude and season
 - Simulates network latency (80–350ms) so worker timing matches real conditions
 - Used for local development when the Open-Meteo daily quota is exhausted

 **Metrics & Server (`metrics.ts`, `server.ts`)**

 - Prometheus counters: `api_calls_total`, `api_calls_success_total`, `api_calls_failed_total`, `rate_limiter_denials_total`
 - Prometheus histogram: `api_response_latency_seconds` (buckets: 50ms → 10s)
 - Express server on port 3000: